darktjm/grok/QT-README.md

 thin and black in GTK+3, eliminating the possibility of dark-colored widgets.
 Not only can't the color be set in QSS, I don't think it can be set anywhere in Qt except by modifiying the renderer itself.
+Similarly, QPlatformTheme has a lot of useful information that could be used to e.g. set standard shortcuts, standard labels, standard layouts, etc., but it is hidden in a private structure.
+It seems like the creators of a so-called portable toolkit have made it as hard as possible to actually make portable applications.
+Then again, maybe I'm missing something.
+Like using XML and/or designer to define all the user interface, as it seems to want (not gonna happen).